The Boy Is Mine (album): Critical reception

 Upon its release, The Boy Is Mine garnered generally mixed to positive reviews from contemporary music critics, many of whom liked the album's ballads and classic sound, praising Monica for her vocal performance.
 Stephen Thomas Erlewine from AllMusic gave the album four out of five stars, complimenting the album as a whole, claiming it to be "as good as mainstream urban R&B gets in 1998."
 He felt that The Boy Is Mine compromised "a better, more consistent batch of songs" when in comparison to her debut album Miss Thang, led by productions from Dallas Austin who "not only does he give her songs immaculately crafted musical backdrops – both ballads and up-tempo dance numbers sound irresistible – but he helps her cultivate her voice so she sounds more mature than her 17 years."
 Paul Verna from Billboard gave the album a mixed review.
 Although he thought the ballads on the album showcased Monica's vocal maturity and range, he felt the material didn't have the same "bite" and "attitude" like songs from her debut album.
 Connie Johnson, writing for the Los Angeles Times rated the album three-and-a-half out of a possible four stars.
 After comparing her to Brandy, she found that Monica "really has more in common with label-mates Whitney Houston and Toni Braxton.
 Like them, she's a major league talent who knows it takes more than a great and memorable voice to bat the ball out of the park – and it's a pleasure to recommend someone with that type of professional savvy."

 Natasha Stovall from the Rolling Stone gave The Boy Is Mine a mixed review, describing it as "a more classic path, with help from the cool hand of producer Dallas Austin."
 She found that the songs "hearken back past hip-hop songbirds like Mary J. Blige and adult-contemporary sirens like Toni Braxton to someplace closer to soul's source."
 Praising her vocals, Stovall commented that "Monica uses her honey-dipped, church-worthy voice to lift her radiofriendly tunes – and, hopefully, the rest of contemporary R&B – to a higher plane."
 Entertainment Weekly was critical on the amount of "mid-tempo ballads about love lost", but was positive towards the other songs on the album, writing that "much of this groove-driven disc, like the Jermaine Dupri-produced "The First Night", should keep her airwave run alive.
 Transcendent nuggets like "Street Symphony" showcase her voluptuous vocals."
 Generally positive toward The Boy Is Mine, Vibe magazine felt that "no longer encumbered by the extreme youth that made some of the more sensuous moments on Miss Thang vaguely embarrassing, Monica embraces womanhood with the full force of her raspy, resonant alto and flourishing postadolescent libido."
+Mary Tartaglione from The Sydney Morning Herald described Monica as a promising young artist, but concluded that The Boy Is Mine, despite a strong opening and the standout track "Street Symphony," ultimately suffered from inconsistency and limited lasting impact.